-The Skáldvik Viking Village is a membership organization comprised of historical reenactors and amateur experimental archaeologists that provide an educational resource via the reenactment of general daily life of the Norse people of the 8th to 11th centuries, and in particular what these people would have to do to survive in a foreign land such as North America.
+The Skáldvik Viking Village is a membership organization that provides an educational experience via the reenactment of general daily life of the Norse people of the 8th to 11th centuries, and in particular what these people would have to do to survive in a foreign land such as North America.
 The presentation is conducted within the confines of the Skáldvik Viking Village (hereafter “Viking Village”) located on the grounds of the New York Renaissance Faire in Tuxedo, NY.

 For the membership, the Viking Village hopes to offer an educational resource via a hands-on approach to learning ancient skills, or recovering lost skills through the application of the scientific method in the name of amateur experimental archaeology.